Series Editor: Cheryl E. Ball, Wayne State University

 The current procedure to submit is to attach your prospectus with a brief cover email and send to Cheryl E. Ball with this link.
 Queries may also be emailed to the editor.

 #writing will open-review all prospectus after the initial >4 books have been selected.
-(We expect this process to start sometime during the 2014-15 academic year.
-In the meantime, proposals will be chosen by the editor.)
+(In the meantime, proposals will be chosen by the editor.)
 During the open review session, which will last 3-4 weeks every February and September, the editors will solicit 2-3 proposal reviewers through a combination of our choice and the author’s choice.
 Proposal reviewers will function as ‘thought-leaders” in the proposal review process—to ensure that, as we start this process, we will have some initial reviews.
 Authors will be encouraged to promote participation in the crowd-sourced reviews via their social networking sites, and potential readers of a book will be invited to note their interest in seeing a book’s proposal come to life in #writing.
 All review comments will be weighted equally and will be advisory--respected, but not conclusory--to the editors’ judgement.
 Based on this open- and editorial review, the series editor will rank proposals and contact the author of the highest-rated proposal to request a complete manuscript.
 The proposal acceptance (with advanced contract) will occur no later than three months after the proposal was submitted.

 In cases where a proposal acceptance is extended to a high-risk concept and/or when the book has not yet been started by an author at proposal time, the editor may request an intermediate review of the in-progress manuscript and conversation with the author about its progress.
 This intermediate review will happen no later than eight months after proposal acceptance.
 The series editor reserve the right to pull an advanced contract if sufficient progress on the manuscript has not been completed by this deadline.
 Authors are encouraged to work on their manuscripts in open formats (blogs, etc.), if they want.